Perfusionists

 An application for license in North Carolina is a confidential matter therefore we are unable to respond to any questions regarding your application from anyone other than you, the applicant.
 The licensing department may be contacted by e-mail at license@ncmedboard.org.

-2. Verification of Education (not required if applying under Reciprocity Pathway) Verification of education using the Education Certification Form.
-This certification must bear the original signature of the Dean or other Official of the program; their official title and the seal of the program/school.
+3. Verification of Perfusionist Education Form (not required if applying under Reciprocity Pathway).
+This verification must bear the original signature of the Dean or other Official of the program; their official title and the seal of the program/school.

-3. ABCP Certification (applies to Regular pathway and Reciprocity pathway) Primary source verification of current certification from the American Board of Cardiovascular Perfusion (ABCP).
-(This verification is not required if applying under the Provisional Pathway.
-This verification may also be required under the Reciprocity Pathway—See Licensing Overview for further details) You may request verification by phone, fax, e-mail, or letter.
+4. ABCP Certification (applies to Licensed Perfusionist pathway and may also be required under Reciprocity pathway).
+Primary source verification of current certification from the American Board of Cardiovascular Perfusion (ABCP).
+(This verification is not required if applying under the Provisional Pathway.)
+You may request verification by phone, fax, e-mail, or letter.
 An authorization for release of information is not necessary.
 They will respond directly to the Board.
 Original certification is required.
-Fax number: 601-582-2271 E-mail address: abcp@abcp.org Mailing address: ABCP, 207 North 25th Avenue, Hattiesburg, MS 39401
+Fax number: 601-582-2271; E-mail address: abcp@abcp.org; Mailing address: ABCP, 207 North 25th Avenue, Hattiesburg, MS 39401